isabella232/mobile-services.de-DE/help/xamarin/c-android/methods-android.md

       Config.CollectLifecycleData (this);
       ```

-* **CollectLifecycleData (Activity-Aktivität)**
+* **CollectLifecycleData (Activity activity)**

-   (4.2 oder höher) Gibt dem SDK gegenüber an, dass Lebenszyklusdaten für die Nutzung aller Lösungen im SDK erfasst werden sollen.
+   (4.2 or later) Indicates to the SDK that lifecycle data should be collected for use across all solutions in the SDK.
 Weitere Informationen finden Sie unter [Lebenszyklusmetriken](/help/android/metrics.md).

    * Hier finden Sie die Syntax für diese Methode: